 Marcus received treatment at the James B. Haley VA in Tampa for a year before returning home to Batesville, Miss., where he currently lives with his parents, Silvester and Willie.
 In his free time, Marcus enjoys working out, watching sports, and going to the movies.
 He has taken up handcycling and has participated in several races.

-In a fully accessible Homes For Our Troops home, Marcus says he will regain his independence.
-The lowered countertops and pull down shelves will allow him to reach for a drink or snack on his own.
-Silvester and Willie look forward to their son having more freedom, and spending more quality time with him in an open living space.
+In a fully accessible Homes For Our Troops home, Marcus says he has regained his independence.
+The lowered countertops and pull down shelves enable him to reach for a drink or snack on his own.
+Silvester and Willie are happy their son has more freedom, and they are able to spend more quality time with him in an open living space.

-Marcus and his family are choosing to remain in Mississippi to be close to family.
-Marcus is grateful to all of HFOT’s donors and supporters who will contribute to the building of his specially adapted home.
+Marcus and his family chose to remain in Mississippi to be close to family.
+Marcus is grateful to all of HFOT’s donors and supporters who contributed to the building of his specially adapted custom home.
 “Thank you and God bless you all,” he says.